A Court-Appointed San Bernardino Court Receiver Is Here to Help

 Given our decades of experience and hundreds of cases, we have appeared in state/federal court and have excellent relationships with numerous courts/judges.

-With prior experience as President of the California Receivers Forum (CRF) Los Angeles/Orange County Chapter, President of the National Association of Federal Equity Receivers (NAFER), panel members at receiver conferences, we are leaders in our industry.
+With prior experience as President of the California Receivers Forum (CRF) San Bernardino Chapter, President of the National Association of Federal Equity Receivers (NAFER), and as panel members at various receivership conferences, we are recognized leaders in the receivership industry across San Bernardino County.

-Receivers Stephen Donell, James Donell, Todd Donell and Sarah Bates have collectively worked on 800+ receiver/partition cases.
-With a specialty in complex partnership disputes, the team also is appointed in connection with defaulted real estate loans, business loans, divorce, judgment enforcement, health & safety, regulatory and charging orders.
+Receivers Stephen Donell, James Donell, Todd Donell, and Sarah Bates have collectively worked on 800+ receivership and partition cases throughout California.
+With specialized expertise in complex partnership disputes, our team is also appointed to handle cases involving defaulted real estate loans, business loans, divorce receiverships, judgment enforcement, health and safety, regulatory compliance, and charging orders.

 Offices